-In connection with the requirement that the registered entity obtain from its non-U.S. affiliate, and maintain, trading relationship documentation, the staff continues to estimate that each of the 24 registered entities and their non-U.S. affiliates jointly would require 20 hours to develop policies and procedures, or 480 initial burden hours in the aggregate.19 The staff continues to estimate that this will result in an annual burden of 6.67 hours per entity, or 160 hours annually in the aggregate.
+In connection with the requirement that the registered entity obtain from its non-U.S. affiliate, and maintain, trading relationship documentation, the staff estimated that each of the 24 registered entities and their non-U.S. affiliates jointly would require 20 hours to develop policies and procedures, or 480 initial burden hours in the aggregate.
+The staff estimated that this will result in an annual burden of 6.67 hours per entity, or 160 hours annually in the aggregate.

-The staff also continues to estimate that each non-U.S. entity would incur an average of 104 hours per year (two hours per week) to identify and electronically convey such records.
-The staff continues to estimate that this will result in an annual burden of 104 hours per entity, or 2,496 hours annually in the aggregate.
+The staff also estimated that each non-U.S. entity would incur an average of 104 hours per year (two hours per week) to identify and electronically convey such records.
+The staff estimated that this will result in an annual burden of 104 hours per entity, or 2,496 hours annually in the aggregate.

-The staff further continues to estimate that each U.S. entity would incur an average of 52 hours per year (one hour per week) in connection with the receipt and maintenance of those
+The staff further estimated that each U.S. entity would incur an average of 52 hours per year (one hour per week) in connection with the receipt and maintenance of those records.
+The staff estimated that this will result in an annual burden of 52 hours per entity, or 1,248 hours annually in the aggregate.